Common questions regarding ARRIRAW

 To cater to different needs, we provide our reference ARRIRAW processing chain through the free ARRIRAW Converter (ARC) application and through a free command line tool for different operating systems.

-No. ARRIRAW data already is stored using 12 bit log encoding.
-Going from ARRIRAW to 12 bit Log C encoded files means no information loss.
+No. Going from ARRIRAW to 12 bit Log C encoded files means no information loss.
+ARRIRAW data is already stored using 12 bit log encoding.

 When viewed directly, Log C footage looks flat with desaturated colors.
 To get an image with a grayscale characteristic and color reproduction that is visually correct, the Log C footage has to be tone-mapped and transformed into the target color space.
 This conversion can be applied with a 3D Look Up Table (LUT), which can be created using the ARRI LUT Generator.
 A one-dimensional LUT can take care of the tone-mapping, so the resulting image will at least have a grayscale characteristic suitable for display.
 The transform into the target color space, however, requires a 3D LUT.
 This type of LUT contains both, the grayscale and the color transformation.

 In the grading application, the LUT is applied for the viewing/output path.
-The color correction is applied on the Log C image and the result of this operation is then converted into the target color space with the LUT.
+The color correction is applied on the Log C image beforehand; the result of this operation is converted into the target color space using the LUT.